Buying a Foreclosure at Auction: What to Look For

 2. Reserve Auctions

-In a reserve auction, the final bid can be rejected by the seller if the reserve price isn’t met.
+In a reserve auction, the final bid can get rejected by the seller if the reserve price isn’t met.
 When buying a foreclosure at auction, a reserve is commonly used.
 This is because lenders try to recoup most, if not all, of their losses from the sale of the foreclosed home.

 3. Minimum Bid Auction

 In this type of auction, the minimum bid is disclosed to the bidders.
-For you to participate in the auction, you must start bidding at the set price.
-Sellers often prefer this type of auction because it reduces the risk of losing money.
+To participate in the auction, you must start bidding at the set price.
+This type caught my attention because “Sellers often prefer this type of auction because it reduces the risk of losing money.”

 What Types of Properties are Sold at Auction?

-Any property type or asset can be sold at auction, but the most common properties sold at auction are foreclosures.
-Of course, this varies depending on your market and auction.
-Typically, the types of real estate properties sold at auctions include single-family homes, commercial properties, real estate notes, multi-family homes, and plots of land.
+Jon advises that “Any property type or asset can be sold at auction, but the most common properties sold at auction are foreclosures.
+Of course, this varies depending on your market and auction.”

 Pros & Cons of Buying a Property at Auction

 Just like any other real estate investment, you need to know what you’re getting into before buying a foreclosure property at auction.
-Keep reading to learn the pros and cons of buying a forclosure at auction.

 Pros of Buying a Foreclosure Property at Auction

 - Quick sale: One of the main benefits of buying at an auction is the speed at which the process can be completed.
-Buying through a real estate agent can take months, whereas an auction purchase can be completed in days.

 Cons of Buying a Foreclosure Property at Auction